The autonomous

 All 10 categories mapped.

-LLM01 Prompt Injection through LLM10 Model Theft — every finding auto-tagged, every campaign fills the coverage matrix.
+LLM01 Prompt Injection through LLM10 Model Theft — every finding auto-tagged for the coverage matrix.

 MITRE ATLAS